Verkeerd/web_shop_database_transfer/README.md

 # Web_shop_database_transfer
 A repository dedicated to transfering data supporting a webshop from a mongodb database to an sql database.
 This project is made as an assignment for the course structured programming.
-We are using PostgreSQL and PGAdmin
+MongoDB, PostgreSQL and PGAdmin4 are used with this project
+Authors: Kasper Sikkema, Daan Kleijn, Marnix Wesseling, Susan Bruggeling

 # Installation
 We assumes you already have access to the mongodb database and have transferred this to a local mongo server.